 Moment Surf Company sits right on the beach here, with staff eager to kit you up with all the necessary gear to surf in Oregon or set you up with some lessons to get you ready for some more serious waves.

-As the beach is located right in front of Pacific City, there is easy access to a post-surfing brew, thanks to the Pelican Brewing Company located right next to the beach.
+As the beach is located right in front of Pacific City, you have Pelican Brewing Company located right on the beachfront for easy access to a post-surfing brew and grub.

 Surfing at Otter Rock + Devil’s Punch Bowl State Natural Area